Boston Celtics Trade And Draft Rumors: Jimmy Butler Now Or Markelle Fultz Later?

 The NBA trade deadline is Thursday, February 23, at 3 p.m.
 Eastern Standard Time, noon Pacific.

-But while Butler (pictured at the top of this page, right) is a known quantity, averaging 24.5 points per game so far this season and over 20 in each of his last two — and could make a significant difference in the postseason by providing an option to Boston’s leading scorer Isaiah Thomas in situations where Thomas (pictured at top of page, right) is likely to face tighter defense than in the regular season — the player who appears most likely to go to the Celtics in the draft is not yet 19 years old, and is only a freshman in college.
+But while Butler (pictured at the top of this page, right) is a known quantity, averaging 24.5 points per game so far this season and over 20 in each of his last two — and could make a significant difference in the postseason by providing an option to Boston’s leading scorer Isaiah Thomas in situations where Thomas (pictured at top of page, left) is likely to face tighter defense than in the regular season — the player who appears most likely to go to the Celtics in the draft is not yet 19-years-old, and is only a freshman in college.

 While the NBA draft is difficult to predict, and even if the Nets finish with the NBA’s worst record, the Celtics would still have only a one-in-four chance of landing the top overall pick, thanks to the league’s arcane draft lottery system.

-But assuming that they are able to land the top pick, the most likely choice and the consensus Number One pick according to NBA draft experts, is 18-year-old Washington Huskies freshman Markelle Fultz.
+But assuming that they are able to land the top pick, the most likely choice and the consensus number one pick, according to NBA draft experts, is 18-year-old Washington Huskies freshman Markelle Fultz.

-The six-foot-four-inch point guard out of DeMatha High School in Hyattsville, Maryland — who, like Michael Jordan before him, filed to make his high school varsity team as a sophomore — is already earning comparisons to NBA stars James Harden of the Houston Rockets and the Portland Trail Blazers’ Damian Lillard.
+The six-foot, four-inch point guard out of DeMatha High School in Hyattsville, Maryland — who, like Michael Jordan before him, filed to make his high school varsity team as a sophomore — is already earning comparisons to NBA stars James Harden of the Houston Rockets and the Portland Trail Blazers’ Damian Lillard.

 MORE BOSTON CELTICS COVERAGE FROM THE INQUISITR: